James Brooke: In popular culture

 Fictionalised accounts of Brooke's exploits in Sarawak include Kalimantaan by C.S.
 Godshalk and The White Rajah by Nicholas Monsarrat.
 Another book, also called The White Rajah, by Tom Williams, was published by JMS Books in 2010.
 Brooke is also featured in Flashman's Lady, the sixth book in George MacDonald Fraser's meticulously researched The Flashman Papers novels.

 James Brooke was the main antagonist in the second and third novels of Emilio Salgari's Sandokan series.
-In the 1976 TV production he was played by Adolfo Celi.
+He was played by Adolfo Celi in the 1976 television adaptation and by Ed Westwick in the 2025 series.

 Brooke was also a model for the hero of Joseph Conrad's novel Lord Jim, and is briefly mentioned in Rudyard Kipling's short story "The Man Who Would Be King".

 Charles Kingsley dedicated the novel Westward Ho!
 (1855) to Brooke.

 In 1936, Errol Flynn intended to star in a film for Warner Bros. of Brooke's life, titled The White Rajah, based on a script by Flynn himself.
 However, although the project was announced for filming, it was never made.

 In September 2016, a film based on Brooke's life was to be made in Sarawak with the support of Abang Abdul Rahman Johari of the Government of Sarawak, with writer Rob Allyn and Sergei Bodrov as its director.
 The Brooke Heritage Trust, a non-profit organisation, was to serve as the film's technical advisors, with one of them being Jason Brooke, the current heir of the Brooke family.
 The film, titled Edge of the World, directed by Michael Haussman, was released in 2021.